enso-org/developer-docs/README.md

 ## Deploying to enso.org

-The docs are deployed to enso.org via GitHub Actions.
+The docs are deployed to enso.org via the `docs-publish.yml` GitHub Action.

 ## Attribution & License